 What Happens If You Drive Without Insurance?

-Driving without auto insurance exposes you to severe legal penalties, financial devastation, and long-term license restrictions in virtually every state.
+Driving without auto insurance exposes you to severe legal penalties, potential financial devastation, and long-term license restrictions in virtually every state.

 Secure.
 Free.
 Easy-to-use.